-“Since the bill was introduced, we have been having conversations and exploring opportunities related to selling alcohol in our stadiums,” athletic director Bubba Cunningham said in a statement to the News & Observer.
+“Since the bill was introduced, we have been having conversations and exploring opportunities related to selling alcohol in our stadiums,” Cunningham said in a statement to the News & Observer.
 “Our Trustees support this effort, and now that the bill has been signed, our game management staff and concession partner will soon make a presentation to me about the different scenarios involved in such sales, and I will consult with University leadership about the best path forward.”

 “Permitting the sale of alcohol in college stadiums has become much more prevalent across the country over the last few years, including during NCAA championships and ACC tournaments,” Cunningham continued.

 UNC joined a number of other N.C. universities, including N.C.
 State, East Carolina, and UNC-Charlotte, in approving the sale of beer and wine at athletic events.

 Meanwhile, Appalachian State, UNC Wilmington, N.C.
 Central, N.C.
 A&T, UNC Asheville, Fayetteville State, Winston-Salem State, and Elizabeth City State have not yet made a decision.
 UNC-Pembroke is the only university that has said no to alcohol sales.

 As for private universities in the state, Wake Forest began allowing the sale of alcoholic beverages at men’s basketball and football games in 2016, while Duke does not.